ACaguioa/BakeDrop/Resources/README.md

 # BakeDrop Resources Folder
-Folder for resources such as Image,hero,Icon etc,..
+Folder for resources such as Image, hero, Icon, API's etc,..